obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Commands.md

 ## Conditional commands

-If your command is only able to run under certain conditions, then consider using [[obsidian.command.checkcallback|checkCallback()]] instead.
+If your command is only able to run under certain conditions, then consider using [[checkCallback|checkCallback()]] instead.

 The `checkCallback` runs twice.
 First, to perform a preliminary check to determine whether the command can run.
 Second, to perform the action.